The Hunt (1/5)

 The oldest hunter leaned in towards the Drabatan at the front of the party, “that’s the pack leader alright.
 You can see it in her scars.
 You ready for this?”

 The youngest Drabatan scoffed, “Are you kidding?
 I was born for this.
-Compared to tomorrow, this is going to be a piece of Jaiinn.”
+Compared to tomorrow, this is going to be a piece of jaiinn.”

 The first Drabatan frowned, “Kroe’Draba’Gechi, do not get cocky.
 I don’t want the rest of the tribe’s praises to cloud your judgement.
 You are still mortal, and you will still make mistakes.”

-“Yeah, yeah,” Kroe said as he motioned to the Drabatan on the other side of him, who hesitantly handed him a rudimentary spear.
+“Yeah, yeah,” Kroe said as he motioned to the hunter on the other side of him, who hesitantly handed him a rudimentary spear.
 “I would make a lot less mistakes if I was allowed to use my guns.”

 Kroe smeared a red, clay-like substance around his eyes and readied his spear.
-“And I really don’t care about being clan-leader or “chieftain” or whatever you want to call it either.
+“And I really don’t care about being clan-leader or “chieftain” or whatever label you want to call it either.
 You know I don’t want these responsibilities.
-The only reason I’m going along with any of this is because of all the influence I get in the long run.
-I just can’t bring myself pass up a chance like that.”
+The only reason I’m going along with any of this is because of all the influence I’ll get in the long run.”
+He paused, wiping his hands on his pants as he closed his eyes, “I just can’t bring myself pass up a chance like that, but I really wish I could.”

 “I’ve got nothing left to learn, Obo.
-I was born a warrior like everyone else here, and if I do lack anything, I can usually just make up for with my kriffing blasters.”
+I was born a warrior like everyone else here, and if I do happen to lack anything, I can usually just make up for with my kriffing blasters.”

 Kroe tightened his wrist bands and gripped his spear with every ounce of strength he could muster.
 He didn’t know why the older man was so worried, this would be over in a moment.
 And then he would be ready for the final hunt tomorrow.

-The Drabatan to his right, Kanto’Bree’Oreleo, took a crouched step back and whispered in a somewhat demeaning tone, “it’s now or never, boss.”
+The Drabatan to his right, Kanto’Bree’Oreleo, took a crouched step back and whispered, in a somewhat demeaning tone, “it’s now or never, boss.”

 “We’ll wait here for you to finish.
 Don’t forget, since this is just a sort of trial run, if you fall into any trouble, we can assist you.
 You will not have that liberty tomorrow.”